sparkdotfi/spark-alm-controller/README.md

 ## Overview

-This repo contains the onchain components of the Spark Liquidity Layer.
+This repo contains the onchain components of the Bloom Liquidity Layer.
 The following contracts are contained in this repository:

 - `ALMProxy`: The proxy contract that holds custody of all funds.
 This contract routes calls to external contracts according to logic within a specified `controller` contract.
 This pattern was used to allow for future iterations in logic, as a new controller can be onboarded and can route calls through the proxy with new logic.
 This contract is stateless except for the ACL logic contained within the inherited OpenZeppelin `AccessControl` contract.
 - `MainnetController`: This controller contract is intended to be used on the Ethereum mainnet.